Bosch Tassimo Coffee Machine Review

-There are various capsules available, as the machine will do normal coffee, espresso, lattes, etc and will also make hot chocolate.
+There are various capsules available, as the machine will do normal coffee, espresso, lattes, etc. It will also make hot chocolate.
 You can get holders for the discs if you want to have them on display as well.
 These should be free with the machine in my opinion, but they're not.
 They look alright, if you're into coffee capsules as a display piece in your kitchen.

 Nowadays, I don't bother with sugar or milk.
 I just drink my coffee black, which is how James Bond takes his coffee of course.

 The coffee from the Tassimo machine tastes good, at least as good as coffee that you can buy on the high street at most coffee shops anyway.
 I know there are some extremely expensive coffee machines out there that can cost as much as a used car.
 The coffee from one of those would probably blow my mind, but the coffee from the Tassimo tastes nice, and it is extremely convenient.

 Another good thing as far as I'm concerned is that the Tassimo machine takes very little cleaning.
 All you have to do is put in the cleaning disc once in a while and press the green button.
 This then pumps boiling water through the system to clean it out.
 That's it!